 In Midtown Atlanta, you will find a community-based teaching hospital affiliated with the Emory Healthcare system.
 In 1931, this facility was renamed in honor of Dr. Crawford W. Long, the Georgia physician who was the first to use ether anesthesia during surgery.
 Per medical memorabilia, Dr. Long’s operation (in 1842) involved the removal of a neck tumor, after he used an ether-soaked towel to make the patient “insensible.”

 Today’s world of anesthesia includes something rarely seen in 1842 – nurse anesthetists.

 If you are a registered nurse (RN) interested in specializing, consider a career as a nurse anesthetist, which has a long and celebrated history.
 According to the American Association of Nurse Anesthetists (AANA), nurses gave anesthesia during the American Civil War (1861-1865).
 They were the first professional group to provide such services.

 Alice Magaw is widely considered the nursing pioneer in this specialty.
 She collaborated with Dr. Charles Mayo (Mayo Clinic in Rochester, Minn.) to develop a showcase of anesthesia techniques, which were viewed by physicians and nurses throughout the United States.
 Named the “Mother of Anesthesia” by Dr. Mayo, she is credited with countless achievements during the nineteenth century.

 The Career at a Glance

-According to the U.S. Bureau of Labor Statistics, the median annual wage for nurse anesthetists in May 2015 was $157,140.
-Employment in this field is expected to grow by 19% between 2014 and 2024, with an estimated 7,400 positions being added during that period.
+According to the U.S. Bureau of Labor Statistics, the mean annual wage for nurse anesthetists in May 2016 was $164,030.
+Employment in this field is expected to grow by 31% between 2016 and 2026.

 CRNAs practice with autonomy and professional respect, but carry a heavy load of responsibility and are typically compensated accordingly.
 Duties fall into four general categories: